 Are you thinking about painting the exterior of your historic brick home?
 Whatever your reasons for a change, think carefully before making that decision.
 Once you paint brick, you are committed to either a cycle of repainting every three to five years or to removing the paint.

 One of the visual treats to be found in Washington DC neighborhoods of brick rowhouses is the variety and coordination of exterior colors.
 Natural brick facades blend in with painted brick houses – many of which display historically authentic colors.
 If you know the year your home was built, you can research paint colors from that era.
 Before you make a decision, here are some things to consider:

 Brick that's in a bad condition - chipping, deteriorating, molding – is never a good candidate for paint.
 Existing problems in the façade can be exaggerated when paint blocks the natural pores in the brick’s surface.
 Water that seeps in through the mortar joints cannot evaporate through the surface of the bricks.
 Often this causes the paint to chip off.

-If you see crumbling mortar joints or cracks in the brick, consult with a masonry contractor to determine the extent of damage.
+If you see crumbling mortar joints or cracks in the brick, consult with a masonry contractor who specializes in residential exterior tuckpointing to determine the extent of damage.
 Any needed tuckpointing and repair should be completed before painting the brick.

 Preparing Bricks for Painting